Multi-Session Intrusion Detection

 MetaFlows uses Multi-Session Intrusion Detection Analysis.
 This advanced correlation technique gathers specific IDS alerts (also called dialog events) that form a typical behavior pattern for an infected host.
 Dialog events are fed directly into a separate correlation engine, where each host’s individual dialog production pattern is mapped and scored against an abstract Malware infection life cycle model.

-When the dialog correlation algorithm shows that a host’s dialog patterns map sufficiently close to the life cycle, the host is declared infected, and an infection profile (a partial summary example is shown below) is generated to summarize all evidence about the infection.
+When the dialog correlation algorithm shows that a host’s dialog patterns map sufficiently close to the life cycle, the host is declared infected, and an infection profile (a partial summary example is shown above) is generated to summarize all evidence about the infection.